Client Identification – Company

 At Le Gallais & Luce we are legally required to obtain identification and verification documents when establishing a client relationship.
 Please kindly note that until we have received all necessary supporting information and documentation from you, we will not be able to progress with your work/transaction or accept funds into our client account.

-2. Extracts from the companies registry in the relevant jurisdictions**
+c) Extract from the companies registry in the relevant jurisdiction**

-Please provide a certified copy of one of the audited or tax accounts of the company, no more than 24 months old.
+Please provide a certified copy of the audited or tax accounts of the company, dated within the last 2 years.

 Please provide details of the following:

-- each individual* or entity* exercising control of the company e.g. through personal connections, family relationships, or contractual associations
+ü each individual* or entity* exercising control of the company e.g. nominated persons registered with the Companies Registry, or through personal connections, family relationships, or contractual associations;

-Please note that certified copies must be signed by a suitable certifier.
-Acceptable persons to certify documents may include any of the following, who must state their full name and capacity in which they are signing (self-certification or certification by a family member or close relation is not acceptable):
+Should it be of assistance, certification of the original documents can be undertaken by one of the Le Gallais & Luce staff members.
+Otherwise, please note that certified copies must be signed by a suitable certifier.
+Acceptable persons to certify document may include any of the following, who must state their full name and capacity in which they are signing (self-certification or certification by a family member or close relation is not acceptable):